billimarie/prosecutor-database/README.md

 ## 1. Overview

-The **U.S. Prosecutor Database** is a collection of .csv and .json data for currently elected and appointed government attorneys at the local, state, and federal level.
-This includes Attorney Generals, U.S. Attorneys, District/State Attorneys, and Municipal/County/City Attorneys.
+The **United States Prosecutor Database** is a website housing the data of current &amp; previous elected/appointed government attorneys at the local, state, &amp; federal level.
+This includes (but is not limited to):
+- Attorney Generals
+- U.S. Attorneys
+- District/State Attorneys
+- Municipal/County/City Attorneys

-Our goal is to showcase prosecutorial demographics, culture, and history.
-This goal is in service to [the **Post-Carceral** mission](#5-our-group-post-carceral), which is to:
+Our goal is to showcase prosecutorial news articles, demographics, trends, office culture, &amp; history.
+This goal is in service to [the **Post-Carceral** mission](#5-join-us-post-carceral), which is to:

 * Cultivate a community of holding prosecutors accountable as a voting public
 * Change the political and cultural landscape of this nation's real lawmakers
-* Assisting prosecutors who aim to end mass incarceration and commit to decarceration
+* Assist prosecutors who are aiming to end mass incarceration with a commitment to decarceration

-Unfortunately, this prosecutor database does not already exist.
-[The **Post-Carceral** vision](#5-our-group-post-carceral) is to collect this information so that we can not only showcase reality using open-source, collaborative methods, but contribute to radically shifting this political picture for future generations, as well.

 [Back to Top](#us-prosecutor-database)